 \subsection{Model dynamics}

 Mathematically, the above system can be modeled by the following dynamical equations, which are an extension of the ones used in Ref.~\cite{sipling2025memory}:

-Above, each 2D layer $k \geq 0$ consists of the standard, nearest-neighbor spin-glass interactions $J_{ij}^{(k)} = \pm J$, uniformly randomized in each layer.
+Here, $s_i^{(k)}$ denotes the value of the spin variable at layer $k$, planar coordinate $i$.
+Each 2D layer $k \geq 0$ consists of the standard, nearest-neighbor spin-glass interactions $J_{ij}^{(k)} = \pm J$, uniformly randomized in each layer; $\sum_{\langle ij \rangle}$ denotes summation over 2D nearest-neighbors.
 In the base layer $k = 0$ {\it only} do we introduce an additional degree of freedom (DOF) $x_{ij}$ which grows or decays based on the state of its two accompanying spins, $s_i^{(0)}$ and $s_j^{(0)}$.
 In all other layers $k \geq 1$, there is an additional unidirectional ferromagnetic/anti-ferromagnetic interaction $J_i^{\perp(k)} = \pm J^{\perp}$ (again, assigned randomly) which couples $s_i^{(k)}$ to $s_i^{(k-1)}$.
 We clamp these dynamics so that $s_i^{(k)} \in [-1, 1]$ and $x_{ij} \in [0, 1]$.
-As in Ref.~\cite{sipling2025memory} and unless otherwise specified, we fix $\delta = 3/4$, $g=2$ and $J = 1$ for the remainder of this work.
+As in Ref.~\cite{sipling2025memory} and unless otherwise specified, we fix $\delta = 3/4$, $g=2$ and $J = 1$ for the remainder of this work; $\gamma$ and $J^\perp$ are tunable parameters that we will study in the following sections.
+All summations are provided explicitly in these dynamical equations and following analytics; Einstein notation is used nowhere.
 A schematic representing this model can be found in Fig.~\ref{fig:main_fig_1}.